Non0reo/MiniStructure/README.md

 There is a lot of limitation which, I hope, will be corected in the future...

 For now, only the `facing` and `type` blockstate works. `facing` only works for block which can be rotated to the south, west, east and north.
-There is right now no up or down compatibility (so, for exemple, piston won't work).
+There is right now no up or down compatibility (so, for exemple, piston or upside down stairs won't work).
 However, `type` blockstate works as well

+# Project Things
+It's my first C# Project, and It's also my First Coding Project at all :3 So, the code can be a little bit nasty at some point, I know.
+I discover C# at the same time I was making this project.
+So I you see some strange methods or useless variable, It's alright, It's ignorance